Average Home Insurance Cost in Minnesota

 We calculated Minnesota home insurance estimates using real rate data and a consistent methodology that isolates how different factors affect your costs.

-Our analysis centers on a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage, and a $1,000 deductible.
-The model assumes a home built in 2000 with frame construction and a composition roof, plus no insurance claims filed in the past five years.
+Our analysis uses a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage and a $1,000 deductible.
+The home is modeled as built in 2000 with frame construction and a composition roof, with no claims filed in the past five years.

-This profile mirrors typical Minnesota homeowners and creates reliable comparison points.
-The $250,000 dwelling amount aligns with median home values across many Minnesota markets.
-The 2000 construction year represents the most common age range for homes in the state.
+The $250,000 dwelling amount reflects median home values across many Minnesota markets, and the 2000 construction year represents the most common age range for homes in the state.

-We tested the impact of each factor by changing one element while keeping all other elements constant.
-For example, when studying how home age affects premiums, we compared houses built in 1980, 2000, and 2020 using the same coverage amounts and homeowner characteristics.
-This approach shows the true cost difference each variable creates.
+We tested each factor by changing one variable while keeping everything else constant.
+For example, when studying how home age affects premiums, we compared houses built in 1980, 2000 and 2020 using the same coverage amounts and homeowner characteristics.

-Your actual premiums will vary depending on your specific home construction, roof condition, location, coverage choices, claims history, credit profile, and insurance company.
-The rate variations shown here demonstrate how much these individual factors influence your final costs.
+Your actual premiums will vary based on your home's construction, roof condition, location, coverage choices, claims history, credit profile and insurance company.

 About Mark Fitzpatrick